 Do I Have to Be Turned Down By A Bank First?

-No. While you certainly should be looking at all financing options available, including the new SBA 7 (a) loans available under the Paycheck Protection Act, you won’t have to supply credit rejection letters in order to apply.
+No. While you certainly should be looking at all financing options available, including Paycheck Protection Program loans, you won’t have to supply credit rejection letters in order to apply.
 The “credit elsewhere” test the SBA normally performs has been waived for these loans.

 Is There A Prepayment Penalty?

 No. You can pay off the loan early without a penalty.

 What Documents Do I Need?

 The SBA has streamlined the initial online application.
 However, at some point you may need to supply some of the following information so you may want to familiarize yourself with these forms.
 You can download each form here: